-OPG's Board bears the overall responsibility for adopting and implementing sustainability measures covering the entire company.
-The Health, Safety and Environment (HSE) committee develops, implements and oversees the HSE performance in the Company and assists the management in driving industry-leading practices.
+OPG's Board bears the overall responsibility for implementing sustainability adopting and measures covering the entire company.
+The Health, Safety and Environment (HSE) committee develops, implements and oversees the HSE performance in the Company and assists the management in driving industryleading practices.
 The committee keeps track of strategic and operational issues and periodically reports to the Board.
 The committee is also responsible for setting of wide targets and key performance indicators and identifying the sustainability related risks and emerging issues that could affect our company.